How often do you see your dog playing with bugs and spiders, sniffing them, and the next thing you know, your dog is already munching them?

 Can Eating Spiders Harm A Dog?

-Although the spiders found in homes are usually harmless, there are venomous spiders that can seriously endanger your pet’s life.
+Although the spiders found in homes are usually harmless, venomous spiders can seriously endanger your pet’s life.

-If you catch your pet munching on a spider, you should keep an eye out for any of the following symptoms, i.e., swelling, nausea, fever, lethargy, bruising, or skin inflammation.
+If you catch your pet munching on a spider, you should keep an eye out for any of the following symptoms:

-However, you must look after your pet to keep him safe from any health hazards.
+However, look after your pet to protect it from any health hazards.

 Why Do Dogs Play With Bugs?